-So how does this apply to my skincare routine?
+So how does this apply to your skincare routine?

-I recommend that everyone start with a gentle, basic 3-step skincare routine and my travel skincare set, which contains everything you need for a microbiome and skin-barrier-friendly regimen at a great price.
+I recommend that everyone start with a gentle, basic 3-step skincare routine and my starter skincare set ($55) which contains everything you need for a microbiome and skin-barrier-friendly routine.

 Cleansing is essential for removing dirt, harmful bacteria, and environmental pathogens from your skin daily, but it needs to happen with the microbiome in mind.
 To protect your skin barrier, (which again, houses your microbiome,) you must ensure that you're cleansing with gentle, non-alkaline cleansers.
 My non-foaming powder cleansers are perfect for this task.
+Trust me.
 I've been washing my face with natural flours and clays (and nothing else) for over seven years now, and my skin is better than ever, so I promise you don't need any foam or bubbles to cleanse your skin effectively!
-Oil cleansing is also very effective at dissolving dirt and the old, hardening oil buildup in your pores while nourishing and replenishing your skin's natural, protective oils.
+Oil cleansing is also very effective at dissolving dirt and the old, hardening oil buildup in your pores, while nourishing and replenishing your skin's natural, protective oils.
 I recommend double cleansing to remove makeup, or to anyone who struggles with easily congested pores and breakouts.

 Toning is also essential!
 Toning is the skincare step that makes all the difference for most of my customers.
-So if you only take one thing away from this post: add my toning mist to your routine after cleansing.
-Toning mist is slightly acidic (my toning mist hits around 5 on a pH strip,) so it re-balances your skin's pH after mixing and rinsing off your powder (or oil) cleanser with too-alkaline tap water.
+So if you only take one thing away from this post: add toner to your routine after cleansing.
+Toner is slightly acidic, so it helps re-balance your skin's pH after mixing and rinsing off your powder (or oil) cleanser with too-alkaline tap water.

-Oil-based moisturizers (like my facial oils and butters) are full of moisturizing fatty acids and antioxidants that repair and heal the skin barrier and fight the free radicals that cause premature aging.
+Oil-based moisturizers (like my Oil and Butter) are full of moisturizing fatty acids and antioxidants that repair and heal the skin barrier and fight the free radicals that cause premature aging.
 Even if you have oily skin, moisturizing with oil will balance your skin's oil production.
-(Often, too-oily skin is just your skin trying to self-correct and re-balance itself after cleansing with a too-alkaline product anyway!)
+(Often, too-oily skin is just a result of your skin trying to self-correct and re-balance itself after you've cleansed with a too-alkaline product!)
 Remember: your skin barrier is oil.
 Oil is your friend.
 Moisturizing with oil can help replenish the barrier layer and protect your skin.

 And that's it?

 Yes!
-No fancy serums or crazy strong products are necessary.
-Keep it simple, as gentle as possible, and stop washing away your skin barrier so it can do its thing to protect and heal your skin!
+No fancy serums or extra, overpriced products are necessary.
+Keep it simple, as gentle as possible, and stop washing away your skin barrier so it can do its job - to balance, protect, and heal your skin, naturally!

 I find this hard to believe.
 Don't I need something more?
 Something fancier?

 I don't think so!
 As I said, I love offering a minimalist, sustainable approach.
 No need to keep shopping around.
 But, if you have a microbiome-friendly routine and you just have to try the latest thing, feel free to experiment with other products.
+Do you!
 Just stay barrier-aware and lookout for products that cause sensitivity, dryness, and other negative reactions.
-I think that if you keep it simple with a gentle routine, you'll find that you don't need much more.
+But I think that if you keep it simple with a gentle routine, you'll find that you don't need much more.

 But why should I believe you?